 Please note this assessment is an initial self-screening, and it is not meant to be a medical assessment or clinical diagnosis of addiction.
 For proper diagnosis and treatment, schedule an appointment with ChoicePoint.

-Get A Prescription For Naltrexone 50 mg Film-Coated Tablets Online From ChoicePoint
+Get A Prescription for Naltrexone 50 mg Film-Coated Tablets Online from ChoicePoint

 ChoicePoint, a co-occurring addiction treatment center, offers all levels of care for addiction treatment.
 Naltrexone works best when combined with therapy.
-So, it is recommended that you start either of these levels of care offering drug and alcohol counseling:
+So, it is recommended that you start either of these levels of care, offering drug and alcohol counseling:

-- Inpatient Program: The highest level of care providing Naltrexone while you reside in the rehab.
+- Inpatient Program: The highest level of care, providing Naltrexone while you reside in the rehab.

 - Outpatient Substance Abuse Treatment: Provides you with Naltrexone and addiction therapy without asking to stay in rehab.